davidferex/Finetune_small_LLMs_tool_calling/nl2api-framework/generator/README.md

 This folder contains the full data generation pipeline used in the project for training Gemma 2 in tool calling tasks.
 The process is divided into two main stages: generating raw queries and transforming them into the final training format.

+All the dataset files created for the project are already available in the datasets directory.

 ---

 ## Overview